Skip to Main Content

 The Wine List and the Garden

 The wine list leans European, which aligns naturally with a French classical kitchen and makes sense given the region's position at the intersection of French, German, and Swiss wine cultures.
 The Alsace vineyards are a short drive away; the broader Rhine corridor is well represented in regional wine commerce.
-A European-focused list in this context is not a limitation , it is a coherent editorial position.
-For comparison, Swiss restaurants at the leading of the market, including 7132 Silver in Vals or Colonnade in Lucerne, tend toward deep international lists as part of their luxury positioning.
+A European-focused list in this context is not a limitation, it is a coherent editorial position.
+For comparison, Swiss restaurants at the top of the market, including 7132 Silver in Vals or Colonnade in Lucerne, tend toward deep international lists as part of their luxury positioning.
 Villa Winzerpark's European emphasis fits its character better.

 The garden terrace is, by all accounts, the room's leading seat in warm weather.
-A parkland villa setting with outdoor dining is not a combination Basel itself , a dense, urban city , offers readily, which gives Allschwil a genuine advantage here.
+A parkland villa setting with outdoor dining is not a combination Basel itself, a dense, urban city, offers readily, which gives Allschwil a genuine advantage here.
 The terrace functions as an extension of the villa's character, trading urban energy for something quieter and more deliberate.

 Planning Your Visit